brentgroves/Reporting/prod/build_deploy_run/run-tb.md

 * 03-02-2023: Pulled 202212 to 202301
  */

-Thank you Father for the peace that you have given me in pain and sorrow!
+Thank you Father for the peace that you have given me in troubles, pain, and sorrow!

-From teams run the TB report and export it for the requested period range using date format 202210.
+## run TB report

+Run TB report, trial_balance.rdl, from any Windows machine with the Power BI report builder installed.
+Use YYYYMM format for period range parameters.

+go to ~/src/secrets/namespaces/credentials
+and use username2/password2 to authenticate.

-**Format of file name** TB-202301_to_202401_on_02-12_DM TB-202301_to_202401_on_02-09_DM
+**Format of file name** TB-202306_to_202406_on_07-07_DM_HL

+TB-202301_to_202401_on_02-12_DM
+TB-202301_to_202401_on_02-09_DM
 TB-202301_to_202401_on_02-08B_DM